fix8mt/fiber/README.md

 constexpr void launch_all_with_params(Ps&& params, Fn&& func, Fns&& ...funcs);
 ```
 To demonstrate the use of `launch_all` and `launch_all_with_params`,
-one example simply creates the fibers in the order they are defined; the second example creates the fibers with a specifed launch order (hence the need for
+one example simply creates the fibers in the order they are defined; the second example creates the fibers with a specified launch order (hence the need for
 'with params').

 The `launch_all` and `launch_all_with_params` templates always detach the fibers they create.
 Two additional versions are also provided - `launch_all_n` and `launch_all_with_params_n`